 There is no right answer to any of these.
 The purpose is to be honest with yourself before committing to a specialty that will ask significant things of you.

-If the answers are largely yes, NICU nursing tends to be one of the most professionally rewarding specialties in nursing, with a community of long-tenure nurses who describe their work as genuinely meaningful.
+If the answers are largely yes, NICU nursing tends to be one of the most professionally rewarding specialties in nursing, with a community of long-tenure nurses who describe their work as deeply meaningful.
 The nurses who stay for 10, 15, 20 years in the NICU are not superhuman.
 They found a way to be with what the job requires and built a practice that makes it sustainable.